Hi, I’m Tash

 There are services that are specifically set up to support people in mental health crisis situations.

-For Western Australians in regional and remote areas, there is Rural Link on 1800 552 002 (after hours and weekends).
+Rural Link 1800 552 002 (after hours and weekends)

-The following are national services available 24/7:
+National services available 24/7:

 Suicide Call Back Service 1300 659 467